-Hello, friend.
-I'm Jared.
-My job is designing interfaces for mobile apps & the web.
-I'm into music, TV, and landscape gardening. →
+Hello, friend — I'm Jared.
+My job is designing mobile & web apps.
+I'm into music, movies & TV, gaming, and landscape gardening. →

 I worked with the TaxAct Assisted Help team to design the next iteration of their efforts to promote a new expert help service.
 Xpert Help connects the customer with a knowledgeable tax expert to help answer questions that can’t be answered by Google or TaxAct’s own general-audience documentation.
 An initial design had been launched to a small set of customer during the previous tax season, and the business was ready to take it to the next level as they planned to roll it out to all customers in the next tax season.

 Last year, I stumbled across BAND-MAID, a Japanese rock band.
 It was another breath of fresh air into the sails of my unfurling musical renaissance, and I really enjoyed watching their live performance videos.
 I listened to some of their albums, but nothing really grabbed onto me as tightly as those few videos.

 Intrigued, I’ve kept poking around YouTube for more Japanese bands, and found quite a few that I’ll probably write about.
 One of those is Regal Lily, whose song GOLD TRAIN totally blew me away.
 Their musical style matches up more with what I listen to on the regular, and my incessant playback of that music video tuned the algorithm to other artists that slot into my particular indie pop/rock, shoegaze, & post-rock tastes.

 Consequently, I recently discovered slow down, and it’s a really great record.
 It’s the solo project of Sagane Hiromi, who is also the bass player for venerated math-rock band Tricot.
 Under the moniker Fennel, Hiromi makes catchy indie rock reminiscent of early 90s college rock bands like The Lemonheads, Blake Babies, and Letters to Cleo.